-I said almost everybody.
-You know, almost everybody should read it like that, because there are a few geniuses in the world, all right?
+I said almost everybody — you know, almost everybody should read it like that, because there are a few geniuses in the world, alright?
 I know that.
 Some of them have asked me why I do certain things like this.
 I say, “Because I am a cripple.
 I use a crutch because I am a cripple.
 I am not like you.”
-So a genius can read maybe 50 pages at a sitting, remember it all, understand it all, reproduce it all, use it all.
-I am not like that.
-Neither are most human beings.
+So a genius can read maybe fifty pages at a sitting, remember it all, understand it all, reproduce it all, use it all.
+I am not like that — neither are most human beings.

 So no one should measure himself by people like that.
 Nobody should build seminary curricula for people like that.
 Nobody should assign reading lists for people like that.
 Nobody should develop pedagogy for people like that.
-There are only one or two in the world.
-Now, maybe 10 or 100 or 1,000.
+There are only one or two in the world — now, maybe ten or a hundred or a thousand.
 But they are not in our classes.
-They are not in our churches by and large.
+They are not in our churches, by and large.
 They can make their own way.
 They don’t need anybody to plan anything for them.
 So you and I, Jacob, we are normal.
 And we need to talk about this.
 So thank you for asking the question.

-Back in the late 70’s when I bought my first edition, two volumes of Edwards, they were published in 1974 by Banner of Truth.
+Back in the late seventies, when I bought my first-edition two volumes of Edwards — they were published in 1974 by Banner of Truth.
 I probably got them in ’77.
 I can’t remember exactly what year.
-And I decided, having flipped through the first volume, “Okay, I want to read the doctrine of original sin.
-There it is.
-Tiny print, two columns, many, many pages.
+And I decided, having flipped through the first volume, “Okay, I want to read The Doctrine of Original Sin.
+There it is: tiny print, two columns, many, many pages.
 How shall I do this?”
-And I knew that I had little time for extra curricular reading on top of all of my class preparations and everything.
-I was teaching at Bethel College.
+And I knew that I had little time for extra-curricular reading on top of all of my class preparations and everything.
+(I was teaching at Bethel College.)

-And so I decided I would read The Doctrine of Original Sin by Jonathan Edwards 15 minutes a day.
+And so I decided I would read The Doctrine of Original Sin by Jonathan Edwards fifteen minutes a day.
 I think it was just before supper that I set apart — a little alarm on my clock, ding, 5:15 — then I am going to go up and eat at 5:30.
-Start reading Edwards now.
-Stop 15 minutes later.
-I got it out and I looked and it is just marked all up, underlined, it has got notes in the margins.
-It has got exclamation points.
-It has got comments.
-It has got lines drawn.
-You can’t do that at 50 pages a shot.
+Start reading Edwards now; stop fifteen minutes later.
+I got it out and I looked, and it is just marked all up, underlined; it has got notes in the margins; it has got exclamation points; it has got comments; it has got lines drawn.
+You can’t do that at fifty pages a shot.
 You can’t read like that.

-I did the same thing in 1972 — this is earlier now — with an old musty copy of Religious Affections because the two volumes hadn’t been published yet in Germany during graduate school.
-It was my Sunday evening church service by myself in a rocking chair in the corner of my room in Munich, Germany, reading once a week.
+I did the same thing in 1973 (this is earlier now) with an old musty copy of Religious Affections because the two volumes hadn’t been published yet.
+I was in Germany during graduate school.
+It was my Sunday evening church service, by myself, in a rocking chair in the corner of my room in Munich, Germany, reading once a week.
 And it took me a long time to get through that book.
 It was glorious.
 It was life changing to meet Edwards slowly in little chunks in Religious Affections.

 Here is one more example.
-When I came to Bethlehem to be the pastor in 1980 I wanted to get more clarity on the doctrine of particular redemption.
-So I put John Owen’s Death of Death from his collected works on my bedside table and resolved, “I will read, what I can, a little bit — 10 to 15 minutes — before I go to bed every night.”
+When I came to Bethlehem to be the pastor in 1980, I wanted to get more clarity on the doctrine of particular redemption.
+So I put John Owen’s Death of Death from his collected works on my bedside table and resolved, “I will read what I can — a little bit, ten or fifteen minutes — before I go to bed every night.”
 Now, that’s a strange time to read one of the heaviest books, but I did it.
 I have got it marked up.
 It was solidifying and very helpful, and that is the way I have read many things.

-Suppose you read slowly like I do, maybe about 200 words a minute [which is about the speed at which I am talking now, probably].
-If you read 15 minutes a day for one year, say, just before supper or just before bed, you will read 5,475 minutes in the year.
-Multiply that by 200 words a minute and you get 1,095,000 words that you would have read in a year.
+Suppose you read slowly like I do — maybe about the same speed that you speak — 200 words a minute.
+If you read fifteen minutes a day for one year (say just before supper, or just before bed), you will read 5,475 minutes in the year.
+Multiply that by 200 words a minute, and you get 1,095,000 words that you would read in a year.
 Now an average serious book might have about 360 words per page.
-I counted some and made an average.
-So you would read 3,041 pages in one year during that 15-minute slot.
-That is 10 very substantial books all in 15 minutes a day.
+So you would have read 3,041 pages in one year.
+That’s ten very substantial books.
+All in fifteen minutes a day.

-Or let’s be more specific.
-John Calvin’s Institutes in the two volumes that I have is 1,521 pages with an average of 400 words per page, which is 608,000 words.
-That means that even if you took a day off [let’s just do six days a week], you could read this great biblical vision of God and man, The Institutes in about 33 weeks at 15 minutes a day and you would be doing other reading besides.
+Or, to be specific, my copy of Calvin’s Institutes has 1,521 pages in two volumes, with an average of 400 words per page, which is 608,400 words.
+That means that even if you took a day off each week, you could read this great biblical vision of God and man in less than nine months (about thirty-three weeks) at fifteen minutes a day.

-No. I wouldn’t start with Charity.
+No, I wouldn’t start with Charity.
 My wife and I read that in Germany on the couch a little bit every night and, frankly, found it wordy.
 I don’t think it is written as well as Edwards’s other books.
 I am not sure why that is.
 Everybody says Edwards is hard to read.
-I think Charity, at least in parts of it, like the last chapter, “Heaven is a World of Love,” is in a class by itself.
-I mean that is a classic.
+I think Charity, at least in parts of it.
+The last chapter, “Heaven Is a World of Love,” is in a class by itself.
+I mean, that is a classic.
 Everybody should read that even if they don’t read the rest of the chapters.